What is this whole clusters thing all about?

 When and where are the cluster events being held?

-All the cluster events have been scheduled in Term 1 2017 and very early in Term 2 2017.
-We are busy finding hosts for each cluster event.
-To see the date and venue for your cluster event, go to the Cluster Registration page and find your event on the Cluster Event drop-down box.
+All the cluster events are scheduled at the very end of Term 1 and throughout Term 2 each year.
+Host schools are confirmed in October each year and all events are published on our calendar in November for the following year.
+To see the date and venue for your cluster event, go to the Auckland Events page or jump onto the Cluster Registration page and find your event on the Cluster Event drop-down box.

 Can I host a Cluster event?